-People have been using natural substances for centuries to treat illness and to improve both physical and mental performance.
+People have been using natural substances for centuries to treat illnesses and to improve both physical and mental performance.
 One of the most common of these substances are herbs.

 In this article, we're going to take a look at the top 5 nootropic herbs – plus one honorable mention.
 These are all herbs that have been extensively used in traditional medicine.
 And modern science is starting to catch up to what healers from hundreds of years ago already knew.
 But before we get to our list of nootropic herbs, let's see what an herb is, exactly.